-On Mac, AMD GPUs are supported on any Mac Pro running Mac OS X Mavericks (10.9.3 ), mid 2015 MacBook Pros onward, and late 2017 iMac Pros.
+On Mac, AMD GPUs are supported on any late 2013 Mac Pro, mid 2015 MacBook Pros onward, and late 2017 iMac Pros.
 Bit-wise equality between GPU and CPU holds in most cases, but for some operations there are limitations to the accuracy possible with this configuration.

-Warning: Although AMD GPUs are enabled on Mac Pros manufactured prior to the late 2013 model, they are not officially supported and used at your own risk.
+Warning: Although AMD GPUs are enabled on other Mac models, they are not officially supported and used at your own risk.

 Nuke's GPU support includes an Enable multi-GPU support option.
 When enabled in the preferences, GPU processing is shared between the available GPUs for extra processing speed.

 Note: Multi-GPU processing is only available for identical GPUs in the same machine.
-For example, two NVIDIA GeForce GTX 1080s or two AMD FirePro W9100s.
+For example, two AMD FirePro W9100s.